 In 1898 a sixteen-year-old soprano named Geraldine Farrar auditioned for Maurice Grau, manager at the Metropolitan Opera.
-Dissatisfied with the provided pianist, she promptly fired him on the spot and then took to the bench to accompany herself.
+Dissatisfied with the provided pianist, she fired him on the spot and took to the bench to accompany herself.
 “What my emotions were when I passed in through the stage door I cannot describe,” she later wrote.
 “I sang as I believe I had never sung before.”

 “No, thank you, Mr. Grau,” I replied.
 (No tame concert appearances after my imagination had been dazzled by a possible début in opera!)